AllenInstitute/motion_energy_PCA/README.md

-# PCA-Based Motion Energy Analysis
+# Video dimensionality reduction

-This capsule is a part of Behavior Video QC to apply Principal Component Analysis (PCA) to motion energy data.
-The script loads motion energy data, applies PCA, generates spatial masks, and visualizes the results.
-Computing time depends on number and size of frames.
-An hour long video with ~600x400 frames at 60 Hz takes about 30 min.
+This capsule is a part of Behavior Video QC to apply dimensionality reduciton technics to motion energy data.
+Currently, only uses PCA, but other analyses can be added.
 ---

 # PCAgenerator

 `PCAgenerator` is a Python class for computing **Principal Components Analysis (PCA)** on motion energy data extracted from video files (typically MP4).
 It is designed to handle long videos by processing frames in **chunks**, with optional standardization, and to compute **spatial masks** for visualization of principal components.
+The script loads motion energy data, applies PCA, generates spatial masks, and visualizes the results.
+Computing time depends on number and size of frames.
+An hour long video with ~600x400 frames at 60 Hz takes about 30 min.

 ## Features